Center for Religion and Culture Advisory Committee

 Beatriz Diaz Taveras

-He is the Chief Operating Officer at Lincoln Center for the Performing Arts.
+Jim O’Hara is the chief operating officer at Lincoln Center for the Performing Arts.
 He came to that post in 2020 after serving as chief financial officer at the 92nd Street Y. Jim O’Hara volunteers with several community and faith organizations, and serves on boards for Calvary Hospital, the Catholic Faith Network and the Diocese of Rockville Centre.

 Rafael Pi Roman